kudashevs/accept-language/README.md

 'use_region_subtag'         # A boolean defines whether to include a region subtag in the result (default is true).
 'separator'                 # A string with a character that will be used as a separator in the result (default is '_')³.
 ```
-<small>1 - the default language should be a valid Language Tag (it will be formatted according to the settings)</small>
+<sub><sup>1 - the default language should be a valid Language Tag (it will be formatted according to the settings)</sup></sub>
-<small>2 - the value of the `accepted_languages` option should include only valid Language Tags (however, a value from `separator` can be used)</small>
+<sub><sup>2 - the value of the `accepted_languages` option should include only valid Language Tags</sup></sub>
-<small>3 - the separator can accept any value, however it is recommended to use the [URL Safe Alphabet](https://datatracker.ietf.org/doc/html/rfc4648#section-5).</small>
+<sub><sup>3 - the separator can accept any value, however it is recommended to use the [URL Safe Alphabet](https://datatracker.ietf.org/doc/html/rfc4648#section-5).</sup></sub>

+### Notes

+Some options require additional explanations:

+- the `accepted_languages` option should contain only string values that represent valid Language Tags.
+However,
+these values may be written in any case (as standard says) and may include a separator value from the `separator` option
+(for example, the values ['en-GB', 'en-CA'] may be written as ['en_GB', 'en_ca'] if the `separator` value is an underscore).
+If no values are given the package returns the found languages in their natural order (returns the first language found).

+**Important note!** the values of the `accepted_languages` option will be formatted according to the settings.
+Therefore,
+if you want to find languages including script subtags you should enable the `use_script_subtag` option.

+- the `exact_match_only` option is set to `false` by default.
+When set to `true`, the option restricts the searching
+algorithm to find only languages that exactly match the languages listed in the `accepted_languages` option.
+When
+set to `false`, the finding algorithm becomes more flexible and retrieves the language and its derivatives (default behavior).

 ## Laravel usage